-In this section, Tables B-8 and B-9 show the concurrent correlations and multilevel mixed-effects linear regressions between the best-fitting PLAY observation tool, teacher survey, and student survey models in Colombia.
-Figure B-1 demonstrates the distributions of the three factors extracted from the compromised-fitting PLAY observation tool, four factors extracted from the compromised-fitting PLAY teacher survey, and two factors extracted from the compromised-fitting PLAY student survey in the Colombian context.
+In this section, Tables B-8 and B-9 show the concurrent correlations and multilevel mixedeffects linear regressions between the best-fitting PLAY observation tool, teacher survey, and student survey models in Colombia.
+Figure B-1 demonstrates the distributions of the three factors extracted from the compromised-fitting PLAY observation tool, four factors extracted from the compromised-fitting PLAY teacher survey, and two factors extracted from the compromised-fitting PLAY teacher survey, and two factors extracted from the compromised-fitting PLAY student survey in the Colombian context.